apppackio/apppack-docs/src/setup.md

 The `create` commands below all accept a `--check` flag which will allow you to audit the resources that will be created prior to making any changes in your AWS account.

 !!! pricing
-    You will incur AWS charges for some of resources used by AppPack.
+    You will incur AWS charges for some resources used by AppPack.
 We'll make a note of what to expect where applicable.

     Some resources are such as [EventBridge Events](https://aws.amazon.com/eventbridge/pricing/), [SSM Parameters](https://aws.amazon.com/systems-manager/pricing/#Parameter_Store), and [Lambda Functions](https://aws.amazon.com/lambda/pricing/) are priced so low (fractions of a cent/month) or have such generous free tiers that they are not included in the notes.